ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 * The correct order for SMTP commands is always EHLO, MAIL, RCPT, and then DATA.
   Any deviation from this will result in a "503 bad sequence of commands" response from the server __CITATION__.
+* The date mail header expects a certain format and can be quickly generated from the command line:

+{% highlight plaintext %}
+[azanotti@SMTPDemo ~]$ date -R
+Wed, 12 Oct 2016 20:36:53 -0400
+{% endhighlight %}